 Teachers are readily available to other colleagues to mentor and coach them in their and professional development.
-Teachers signpost relevant reading materials, research and quality forums for professional development and heighten outcomes for children and ensure that there is improvement in quality of leadership in colleagues.
+Teachers signpost relevant reading materials, research

 Teachers seek out opportunities for their own CPD to heighten outcomes for pupils within school and look to initiate networking opportunities across the Trust.
 Teachers demonstrate passion for life-long learning and capitalise on all CPD experiences.